radish-es/casebook-property/content/cases/keefer.md

 reporter: '13 O.R.
 (2d) 680'
 year: 1976
 facts: Keefer had a right of way on Cloy's land, which later passed to Arillotta.
 Keefer built a garage on this land, and frequently used the grassy area, including to build a skating rink in the winter.
-issue: Whether Keefer can claim adverse possession
+issue: Whether Keefer can claim adverse possession.
-held: For plaintiff;
+held: For plaintiff.
 Adverse possession is made out for the garage, but nowhere else.
-Keefer's use of the driveway and grassy area did not preclude the owner from using the property
+Keefer's use of the driveway and grassy area did not preclude the owner from using the property.
 public: true
 sources:
   - source_name: CanLII